“Marseille of our Mediterranean”

 Those people who passed me, how brutal were their faces; how beast-like their little eyes.
 But they were the repulsive life of this great city The character of the people one meets here has changed since I was a boy There is less vigor and Yankee pluck in their faces, more of the degradation of the European serf.

 That was 30 years ago.
 The same white ethnic that was damned as a racist boob in the 1970s is today romanticized as the salt of the earth.
-Writer Stuart Dybek has made a career out of their antics, as did Mike Royko with his comic Everyman from the Polish Northwest Side, Slats Grobnik.
+Writer Stuart Dybek has made a career out of recording their antics, as did Mike Royko with his comic Everyman from the Polish Northwest Side, Slats Grobnik.
 This view just as misleadingly narrow, if more flattering, than the old one.
 The shift probably owes much to the process by which the city’s baby boomers have come to terms with their own parents.
 Whatever the social dynamic at work, it threatens to transform the white ethnic Chicagoan into a “character” of the sort that used to populate the burlesque stages and the columns of George Ade.

 If the ethnic Chicagoan has become a cartoon type, a caricature, so her old neighborhoods have become Disney’s Main Street with an accent.
 Many of the city’s ethnic neighborhoods offer an experience almost as ersatz as did the Midway during the 1894 world’s fair.
 Greek Town, on Halsted between Adams and Monroe streets, is little more than a marketing rubric for restaurant advertising.
 (A “new” Greektown has sprouted along Lawrence Avenue on the North Side.)
 What is left of Little Italy along Taylor Street (around 1500 west) serves mainly to provide decent eats—Mario's Lemonade and sandwiches from Conte DiSavoia—to the hungry yups who work and study at the nearby University of Illinois at Chicago.
-The ironies are rich; Little Italy, which was torn down in part because it was too European, is these days being gussied up because it isn’t quite European enough.
+The ironies are rich; Little Italy, much of which was torn down in part because it was too European, is these days being gussied up because it isn’t quite European enough.

 The redevelopment of “Bronzeville,” as the African American ghetto south of downtown is sometimes known, is welcome from an economic point of view, but it poses the same kind of threat to the historic remnants of Bronzeville that gentrification poses to all of Chicago’s newly trendy ethnic neighborhoods.
 Interests marshaled by a longtime alderman hope to turn the area around 47th into a “modern African Village” to which conventioneers would repair via the Red Line to sample authentic "blues" culture in new clubs and dine in African/Caribbean restaurants.